 How to Measure and Order Your Replacement Torsion SpringsPosted on December 5, 2018 by IDC Spring

-Providing the correct torsion or extension spring for your application is our most important offering.
+Providing the correct torsion or extension spring for your application is our number one priority.
 From standard springs to hard-to-find replacement springs, IDC Spring promises the right spring for your application.
 Let us match your requirements to the correct IDC Spring solution.
 The guidelines below help identify the right spring, every time… Easy as 1, 2, 3, 4.

 Look at the end of the spring to determine the wind direction.
 If the end of the spring points in the clockwise direction it is a left-wound and if the end of the spring points in the counter-clockwise direction, it is right-wound.

 Measure the length, in inches, of ten or twenty coil of the spring that needs to be replaced.
 Then compare that measurement to the chart to determine the correct wire size.
 Check out our length per coils and wire size chart

 For torsion springs, measure the inside diameter to the 1/16” of an inch.

 In-Depth Guide: How to Measure and Order Replacement Torsion Springs: Everything You Need to Know